bprobbins/photon-simple-tcpclientserver/README.md

 # photon-simple-tcpclientserver
 simple tcp client and server for Particle photon

-This is a very simple example of a local network messaging system using tcp on local WiFi without internet connection and utilizing sleep mode on the battery-powered client.
+These are simple examples of a local network messaging system using tcp on local WiFi without internet connection and includes an example of utilizing sleep mode on a battery-powered photon client.